-The QEMU Guest Agent is an essential component for communication between the host and QEMU-based virtual machines (VMs).
+The QEMU Guest Agent is an essential component for communication between the host and QEMU-based virtual machines.
+It enables features like proper shutdown, filesystem freeze for snapshots, and improved VM management.

 sudo apt install qemu-guest-agent